 As a result, when a client faces a possession of a firearm charge; Attorney Thomas Gallagher works to avoid the mandatory minimum.

 FAQ: “Is it illegal for a felon to be around a gun?”

 Gun Crimes Defense Attorney Thomas Gallagher hears this question a lot.

 First we must know exactly what the conviction was, and the sentence.
 The public court record should show this.
-And you can easily find it online with the court file number.
+And you can easily find it online on the Minnesota Courts website, with the court file number.

 Another way of asking this question is “have the person’s civil rights to firearms been restored?”
 Remember, the general rule.
 A person convicted of a Minnesota felony has civil rights restored when they complete their sentence and are “off paper.”

 However, we have an exception to that general rule for a “felony crime of violence” conviction.
 The felony “crime of violence” conviction triggers the default lifetime ban.
 A prosecutor can charge a person in this category as a felon in possession.